 What Are Endosteal Dental Implants?

 The presence of teeth in the jaw helps to stimulate bone development.
 When teeth are missing, the jawbone can deteriorate, which can change the shape of the face.
 Endosteal dental implants go directly into the jawbone and bond with it via a process called osseointegration.
 The implant functions as the roots of a tooth to stimulate bone production and preserve the jaw.

-At Summit OMS, we offer seniors several dental implant options.
+Looking for “dental implants for seniors near me”?
+At Summit OMS, we offer seniors several teeth implant options.
 We have offices in Rochester Hills, Grosse Pointe, Clinton Township, Warren, Romeo and Washington, Michigan.
 Contact us for an appointment to discuss whether you are a candidate for surgical implantation.